 George is currently back to work part time for Big Tree Construction, a business owned by his son.
 Mr. Greenwood is a Class A Stockholder.

-Steven L. Tripp
+Stephen L. Tripp

 1999 to Present